 The \$405.9 million outstanding we maintain in our Term Loan Facility and the \$30.0 million borrowed under our Asia ABL are subject to interest at a floating rate of LIBOR plus a margin, and as a result, we have exposure to interest rate risk.
-Certain central banks, such as the U.S. Federal Reserve, have effected interest rate increases in 2022 and signaled that further rate increases are likely to be implemented later in 2022.
-Increases in interest rates would increase our cost of borrowing and/or potentially make it more difficult to refinance our existing indebtedness, if necessary.
+Certain central banks, such as the U.S. Federal Reserve, have effected multiple interest rate increases in 2022 and have signaled that further rate increases are likely to be implemented later in 2022.
+Increases in interest rates increase our cost of borrowing and/or potentially make it more difficult to refinance our existing indebtedness, if necessary.
 At times, we have sought to reduce our exposure to interest rate fluctuations by entering into interest rate hedging arrangements.
-Although we are currently in a four-year pay-fixed, receive floating (1-month LIBOR) interest rate swap arrangement, that arrangement is scheduled to end on June 1, 2022, and we do not currently expect to enter into a new interest rate swap arrangement.
+Our four-year pay-fixed, receive floating (1-month LIBOR) interest rate swap arrangement ended on June 1, 2022, and we do not currently expect to enter into a new interest rate swap arrangement.
 As a result, as interest rates increase we will likely need to dedicate more of our cash flow from operations to service our debt obligations.
 See Quantitative and Qualitative Disclosures About Market Risk and Interest Rate Risks appearing in Part 1, Item 3 of this Quarterly Report on Form 10-Q for further information.